Interviews

 When I already was a staffer in the oblast newspaper Prapor Yunosti, I interviewed Professor of Metallurgy Semykin, who had designed and updated blast furnaces in Dniprodzerzhynsk, and suddenly I heard−because displayed interest in my name−that he had known my father, who had helped him to experiment with furnaces.

 I was also impressed by the fact that about my father’s active service as a young lad in the army of Ukrainian People’s Republic I learned not from him, but from his elder brother Mykhailo.
 Perhaps, he simply did not want to expose me to danger.
-Only once, when for some reason I asked him, “Dad, did you serve in the army?" he smiled enigmatically and answered: “Yes, I did.
+Only once, when for some reason I asked him, “Dad, did you serve in the army? he smiled enigmatically and answered: “Yes, I did.
 I was a tall guy and I added myself two years and they drafted me.”
 And I had no idea what army it was.
 And his tone was rather regretful, when he recalled that in 1918 people believed in Lenin’s Decree on Freedom and Land to peasants.

 V. Ovsiyenko: And what was your mother’s maiden name?